anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   ]
 }
 ~~~~
-{: #vstat title='Representation of pledge voucher status telemetry' artwork-align="left"}

-If the pledge did not did not provide voucher status telemetry information after processing the voucher, the Registrar-Agent MAY query the pledge status explicitly as described in {{query}} and MAY resent the voucher depending on the Pledge status following the procedure described in {{voucher}}.
+{: #vstatus_header title='JWS Protected Header Example within vStatus' artwork-align="left"}

+#### JWS Signature

+The plege MUST sign the vStatus artifact using its IDevID credential.
+The JWS Signature is generated over the JWS Protected Header and the JWS Payload as described in {{Section 5.1 of RFC7515}}.

 ## Supply CA Certificates to Pledge {#cacerts}

+Before supplying the pledge LDevID certificate, the Registrar-Agent supplies the domain CA certificates to the pledge, so the pledge can verify its LDevID certficate in the next exchange.
+As the CA certificate provisioning is crucial from a security perspective, this exchange SHOULD only be done, if supplying the voucher in the previous exchange ({{voucher}}) has been successfully processed by pledge as reflected in the vStatus artifact.

+Optionally, TLS MAY be used to provide privacy for this exchange between the Registrar-Agent and the pledge (see {{pledgehttps}}).

-{{exchangesfig_uc2_7}} shows the provisioning of the CA certificates acquired by the pledge-agent to the pledge.
-The following subsections describe the corresponding artifacts.
+{{exchangesfig_uc2_7}} shows the provisioning of the CA certificates to the pledge and the following subsections describe the corresponding artifacts.

 ~~~~ aasvg
 +--------+    +------------+    +-----------+    +--------+    +------+